 There is no denying the role nature plays in the patient experience and rehabilitation process.
 In the past few decades ‘healing gardens’ have become widely incorporated into the design of healthcare facilities as an area where patients can be fully immersed in nature under the watchful eyes of their care team, and reap the benefits.
-Some of the best designs are the result of a collaborative approach between landscape architects, hospital staff and therapists.
+Some of the best designs are the result of a collaborative approach between landscape architects, hospital staff, and therapists.

-Blending the restorative benefits of nature with the needs and rehabiliation requirements of specific patient groups takes careful planning in order to meet the (sometimes conflicting) requirements.
-From different walking surfaces for those recovering from stroke, to play areas for children and siblings, to semi-private spots for solace and meditation, there are a number of ways these gardens can help promote well-being of patients, staff and visitors.
+Blending the restorative benefits of nature with the needs and rehabilitation requirements of specific patient groups takes careful planning in order to meet the (sometimes conflicting) requirements.
+From different walking surfaces for those recovering from a stroke, to play areas for children and siblings, to semi-private spots for solace and meditation, there are a number of ways these gardens can help promote well-being of patients, staff and visitors.

 Outdoor spaces are designed for the specific needs of patients dealing with mental or psychological challenges.
 One study demonstrated that Alzheimer participants who spend five to ten minutes of unstructured time in the garden each day during the summer show improvement on a number of parameters.

 The new Providence Care Hospital in Kingston, Ontario is a recent example of how we incorporated views and access to nature in a healthcare facility.
 Located in close proximity to Lake Ontario, the building takes full advantage of its waterfront views.
 Expanding existing trails into the facility’s boundaries provides an amenity to patients and back to the community.